Leibniz-IWT/comp_eng/intro.md

 2. **Daily work flow (every time you start a new terminal session)**:
     ```bash
+    git pull  # (in the base directory where you saved the project)
     conda activate compeng  # Reactive the environment
     jupyter lab          # or: jupyter notebook
     ```